The Track and Effects of EF-4 Tornado North Central Alabama

 What is the Enhanced F-scale?

-Meteorological Discussion and Synopsis of Tornado 9 EF-4
+Meteorological Discussion and Synopsis of tornadoes 9 EF-4

 There were two waves of widespread severe weather.
 The first moved through during the early morning hours across northern portions of Central Alabama producing widespread damaging straight line winds and isolated tornadoes.
 The second wave involved numerous supercell Thunderstorms and produced long lived…strong to violent tornadoes across the northern two-thirds of central Alabama…with widespread and catastrophic damage in several locations.
 At this time all ratings are preliminary.